-Weighting Study time Innovation projects 45% 20 hours

-Students will have to write an innovation project - this can be either fictional (i.e. design fiction that realistically explores a real innovation challenge (Lupton, 2017)) or real and will showcase their portfolio of innovation activities and projects.
+Weighting Study time Innovation projects 45% 20 hours Students will have to write two innovation projects - these can be either fictional (i.e. design fiction that realistically explo res a real innovation challeng e (Lupton, 2017)) or real and will fiction that realistically explores a real innovation challenge (Lupton, 2017)) or real and will showcase their portfolio of innovation activities and projects.
 Students will need to select and analyse a global innovation challenge and propose a solution for value creation.
 Students will be required to seek feedback from a diverse range of peers and colleagues within and outside of their core discipline to understand the value of collective intelligence for innovation.
+Students will be expected to make connections to their empirical research and lab experience where appropriate.
 Students can make a formative submission of their projects and receive formative feedback on these.
 Assessment will seek to understand how well students engaged with the material, their understanding of and ability to use innovation tools, defining innovation problems, proposing solutions.
-It will facilitate mapping of the learning and skills development onto professional development and growth of dynamic capabilities and epistemic fluency.
+It will facilitate mapping of the learning and skills development onto